MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgChatMessage.md

       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[Replies <IMicrosoftGraphChatMessage[]>]`: Replies for a specified message.
   - `[ReplyToId <String>]`: Read-only.
 ID of the parent chat message or root chat message of the thread.
 (Only applies to chat messages in channels, not chats.)
   - `[Subject <String>]`: The subject of the chat message, in plaintext.
   - `[Summary <String>]`: Summary text of the chat message that could be used for push notifications and summary views or fall back views.
 Only applies to channel chat messages, not chat messages in a chat.
+  - `[WebUrl <String>]`: Read-only.
+Link to the message in Microsoft Teams.

+## RELATED LINKS

+lies for a specified message.
+  - `[ReplyToId <String>]`: Read-only.
+ID of the parent chat message or root chat message of the thread.
+(Only applies to chat messages in channels, not chats.)
+  - `[Subject <String>]`: The subject of the chat message, in plaintext.
+  - `[Summary <String>]`: Summary text of the chat message that could be used for push notifications and summary views or fall back views.
+Only applies to channel chat messages, not chat messages in a chat.